PhD Programme in Biomedical and Translational Science

-The Guy’s & St Thomas’s Charity has generously supported the King’s Bioscience Institute (KBI) four-year MRes/PhD Programme in biomedical and translational science by funding 10 new studentships per year.
+The Guy’s & St Thomas’s Charity has generously supported the King’s Bioscience Institute (KBI) four-year MRes/PhD Programme in biomedical and translational science by funding studentships each year.

 The four year programme is innovatively designed to train the next generation of translational scientists by equipping them to exploit excellence in basic research for improving the health of local and national patient populations.